Published on September 16th, 2012 | by Andrea Bertoli2

 andi- aggregate nutrient density index… and my health!

-According to Eat Right America, “Aggregate Nutrient Density Index Scores (ANDI), help you determine which foods are high in nutrient density (and which are low).
-ANDI scores are calculated by evaluating an extensive range of food factors, including vitamins, minerals, phytochemicals, and antioxidant capacities, based on an equal number of calories for each food” (from here).
-For additional ANDI information check out Fooducate.
+ANDI scores are calculated by evaluating an extensive range of food factors, including vitamins, minerals, phytochemicals, and antioxidant capacities, based on an equal number of calories for each food.
+Here is an abbreviated list from the longer one found on Dr. Fuhrman’s site.
+This table shows the most nutrient dense vegetables and the most nutrient dense fruits.
+For additional ANDI information click the link above.

 |Collard greens, cooked||1000||Plums||158|